edilbertoramos/MDWeather/README.md

 - Factory

 ## More designs
-- POP: Protocol Oriented Programming
+- POP - _Protocol Oriented Programming_

 ## External libreries
-(empty)
+_Empty_

 # Observatios
 - The URL to get icons (http://...) forces the application to set the **Allow Arbitrary Loads** key to **true**, which is not recommended.
-- As the app uses the user's location to get the weather forecast, it may be need to enable the location feature in iOS Simulator.
+- As the app uses the user's location to get the weather of the user's region, it may be need to enable the location feature in iOS Simulator.